 SPECIFICATONS – important info including maintenance intervals and torque values

-Starter – like the Polini's, the Minari's also have problems with their starters.
-We are working on fixes.
+Starter, manual – like the Polini's, the Minari's also have problems with their starters.
 See the Thor Flash page for some maintenance notes.
-It seems getting the electric starter is the only long term solution at this time.
+Getting the electric starter seems to be the only long term solution at this time.

 Weight – 24.3 kg (53.5 lb) all up weight at take-off minus fuel (the 200 weighs a bit more)